From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Preliminaries and Problem Setup

-} where ${\boldsymbol \epsilon}_{\btheta}(\mathbf x_t, c, t) $ denotes the noise generator associated with the DM at time $t$, parametrized by $\btheta$ given \textit{text prompt} $c$, like an image class.
-Furthermore, when the diffusion process operates within the embedding space, where $\mathbf x_t$ represents the latent feature, the aforementioned DM is known as a latent diffusion model (LDM).
+where ${\boldsymbol \epsilon}_{\btheta}(\mathbf x_t, c, t) $ denotes the noise generator associated with the DM at time $t$, parametrized by $\btheta$ given \textit{text prompt} $c$, like an image class name.
+Furthermore, when the diffusion process operates within the embedding space, where $\mathbf x_t$ represents the latent feature, such DM is known as a latent diffusion model (LDM).
 In this work, we focus on conditional denoising diffusion probabilistic model (DDPM) \citep{ho2022classifier} and latent diffusion model (LDM) \citep{rombach2022high}.

-\textbf{Existing backdoor attacks against DMs.} Backdoor attacks, regarded as a threat model during the training phase, have gained recent attention within the domain of DMs, as evidenced by existing studies \citep{chou2023backdoor, chen2023trojdiff, chou2023villandiffusion, struppek2022rickrolling, zhai2023text}.
-To compromise DMs through backdoor attacks, these earlier studies introduced image triggers (\textit{i.e.}, data-agnostic perturbation patterns injected into sampling noise) \textit{and/or} text triggers (\textit{i.e.}, textual perturbations injected into the text condition inputs).
-Subsequently, the diffusion training associates such backdoor triggers with incorrect target images.
+\textbf{Existing poisoning attacks against DMs.} Data poisoning, regarded as a threat model during the training phase, have gained recent attention within the domain of DMs, as evidenced by existing studies \citep{chou2023backdoor, chen2023trojdiff, chou2023villandiffusion, struppek2022rickrolling, zhai2023text}.
+To compromise DMs through data poisoning attacks, these earlier studies introduced image triggers (\textit{i.e.}, data-agnostic perturbation patterns injected into sampling noise) \textit{and/or} text triggers (\textit{i.e.}, textual perturbations injected into the text condition inputs).
+Subsequently, the diffusion training associates such triggers with incorrect target images.